SheriffCarry/KirkaScripts/README.md

 # KirkaScripts

 This is a list of userscripts from Sheriff.
 All were made by me and they will be auto-updated.
-I got the unobfuscated userscripts in a private repo .
+I got the unobfuscated userscripts in a private repo
 ### Script Requests
 Discord: CarrySheriff#4911
 ### My todo
 - Do some requested Stuff
 - some changes to players look in menu and stuff like that
 - skinviewer upgrade
+- cords
 ##### Requested Stuff:
 - /tracker copy ingame (not gonna do it)